ar4yc/ar4yc/README.md

 ## 🍀 About Me

 Hi, I'm Axell.
-**Self-taught beginner developer** interested in learning and building things.
+**Self-taught beginner developer**, interested in learning and building things.

 ### 🕐About Me
 - Currently learning **JavaScript**, **Python** and web development